-- The structure, synthesis, chemical properties and importance of nucleic acids in biological systems. - The chemical properties and structure of amino acids and proteins and enzymes - Concepts of energetics of biological systems. - Classification, structure and biological importance of Lipids & carbohydrates. - Organic synthesis, retro synthesis and concept of FGI, FGA and synthon. - Identification of Biodegradable polymer, colour and constitution of dyes and applications of different dyes.
+- The structure, synthesis, chemical properties and importance of nucleic acids in biological systems. - The chemical properties and structure of amino acids and proteins. - Classification of enzymes, mechanism of enzyme action and their role in biological reactions. - Biological importance of lipids. - Concepts of energetics of biological systems. - Classification, structure and biological importance of carbohydrates. - Organic synthesis, retro synthesis and concept of FGI, FGA and synthon. - Identification of Biodegradable polymer, colour and constitution of dyes and applications of different dyes.